 The application period has closed.

-The Knight Center for Journalism in the Americas was created by Professor Rosental Alves at the University of Texas at Austin School of Journalism in August 2002 thanks to generous donations from the John S. and James L. Knight Foundation.
-The Center also receives contributions from other donors, including Open Society Foundations and from The University of Texas at Austin.
-The Center’s main goal is to help journalists in Latin American and the Caribbean who are interested in improving the quality of journalism in their countries.
+The Knight Center for Journalism in the Americas was created in 2002 by Professor Rosental Alves at the University of Texas at Austin School of Journalism.
+It was funded with a generous donation from the John S. and James L. Knight Foundation.
+The Center also receives contributions from other donors, including the Open Society Foundations and The University of Texas at Austin.
+The Center’s main goal is to help journalists in Latin American and the Caribbean improve the quality of journalism in their countries.